sh-alireza/CatDog-Detector/README.md

 # project-1
 I am going to implement Resnet moel using transfer learning, finetuning the model to predict cats and dogs... then using ONX to convert the code to tflight...

+the data i'm using is in this link: "https://www.kaggle.com/competitions/dogs-vs-cats/data"

 Awesome :)))